5jt/dyalog-cookbook/manuscript/06-Debugging-EXEs.md

 Imagine the following situation: MyApp is started with a double-click on the DYAPP and, when tested, everything works just fine.
 Then you create a stand-alone EXE from the DYAPP and execute it with some appropriate parameter, but it does not create the CSV files.

-In this situation obviously you need to debug the EXE.
+In this situation, obviously you need to debug the EXE.
 In this chapter we’ll discuss how to achieve that.
 In addition we will make `MyApp.exe` return an exit code.

 For debugging we are going to use Ride.
 (See the Dyalog manuals for information about Ride.)
 If enabled, you can use Ride to hook into a running interpreter, interrupt any running code, investigate, and even change that code.